Smiths Station, Alabama

-Smiths Station is a city in Lee County, Alabama.
-It is part of the Columbus metropolitan area, Georgia.
+Smiths Station is a city in Lee County, Alabama, United States.
+It is part of the Columbus, Georgia metropolitan area.
 At the time of the 2000 census, it was still a census-designated place (CDP), and its population was 6,756.
 The area that incorporated as Smiths Station in 2001 was much smaller than the CDP, and contained a population of 4,926 by the 2010 census.
-Smiths Station, known to locals as "Smiths", is a bedroom community of Columbus, Georgia and Phenix City, Alabama.
+Smiths Station, known to locals as "Smiths", is a bedroom community of Columbus, Georgia, and Phenix City, Alabama.
 Smiths Station High School has an enrollment of over 1,800 students and is the 11th-largest high school in the state.

 History

 Smiths Station was first settled in 1738.
 The Central of Georgia Railway was extended through the community from Columbus, Georgia to Opelika, Alabama in 1845.
 The depot was named for Broadus Smith, a prominent early settler who lived near the city's current location.

 Local legend contends that around 1960, local Jon Ergan grew tired of writing Smiths Station, so he took it upon himself to drop "Station" from the name of the community.

 Smiths Station was officially incorporated on June 22, 2001, and is As of 2004 Alabama's second newest city next to Center Point.

+On November 3, 2023, the city's mayor, Bubba Copeland, died by suicide after being publicly outed by reporter Craig Monger of conservative news website 1819 News for cross-dressing and adopting a transgender persona online.